Democratic Alliance (South Africa): After becoming the Democratic Alliance in 2003

 The party consolidated its status as the official opposition in the 2004 general election, while the NNP collapsed.
 Having gone into opposition in the Western Cape in 2001 when the NNP formed a new coalition with the ANC, the demise of the NNP made the province a natural target for the party.

 In the 2006 municipal elections, the DA narrowly gained control of its largest city, Cape Town, in a multi-party coalition.
-Helen Zille, the executive mayor of Cape Town, then succeeded Leon as DA Party Leader in May 2007.
+Helen Zille, the then-Mayor of Cape Town, succeeded Leon as DA Leader in May 2007.
 In 2008, she re-launched the party as one that no longer acts solely as an opposition but also as an alternative choice for government.

 The party also introduced a new logo and a new slogan.
-Zille said the new DA would be "more reflective of our rich racial, linguistic and cultural heritage," and emphasized that she wanted it to be a "party for all the people" and not decline into a "shrinking, irrelevant minority."
-In the 2009 South African general election, the DA won an overall majority in the Western Cape, and Zille became the new provincial premier.
-In her newsletter, she wrote that "winning power in the Western Cape will allow us to show what co-operative governance between local authorities and a province can achieve."
+Zille said the new DA would be, "more reflective of our rich racial, linguistic, and cultural heritage," and emphasized that she wanted it to be a "party for all the people" and not decline into a "shrinking, irrelevant minority."

+Continuing its growth, in the 2009 South African general election, the DA won an overall majority in the Western Cape, and Zille became the new provincial premier.
+In her newsletter, she wrote that, "winning power in the Western Cape will allow us to show what cooperative governance between local authorities and a province can achieve."
 In the 2011 local government elections, the party won control of most of the municipalities in the Western Cape.

 In 2013, the DA launched the "Know Your DA" campaign, in an attempt to try to show that the DA (via its proxy predecessor organisations) was involved in the struggle against apartheid.
 This campaign focused mainly on the role played by a few key individuals in opposing apartheid – particularly Helen Suzman and Helen Zille.

 The campaign received a certain amount of media attention, much of it somewhat sceptical.
 The ANC issued a detailed critique of the campaign, focusing especially on Suzman's role in the apartheid parliament.
 Partially on the basis of this campaign the DA contested the 2014 general election, where it once again grew its support base but failed in its stated goal of winning Gauteng province.

 In the municipal elections of 2016, the DA made significant gains along with other opposition parties in some of the country's most important metropolitan areas.
 The DA currently governs Tshwane (including Pretoria, the administrative capital), Cape Town (South Africa's second-largest city and legislative capital) and various other municipalities.

 In the general elections of 2019, the DA's national support declined for the first time in its history.
 The party retained control of the Western Cape but with a reduced majority and failed to win Gauteng once again.
 The conservative Freedom Front Plus (FF+) made significant gains on the DA in the Afrikaner community.
 In the aftermath of the election, the FF+ continued to make inroads in former DA strongholds.